Lyam0udi/la-grandiose/README.md

 ---

-## Contributing
-Feel free to fork this repository, create a new branch, and submit a pull request with your enhancements.

----

 ## License
 This project is licensed under the MIT License.
 See the `LICENSE` file for details.

 ---

 ## Contact
-For any inquiries or suggestions, contact us at `your-email@example.com` or open an issue in the repository.
+For any inquiries or suggestions, contact us at `https://lyam0udi.netlify.app/` or open an issue in the repository.